haleykgrant/Shendure_Data/README.md

 After getting all csv files I organize place them into a new directory `shendure/processed_data` then make separate chromosome directories `shendure/processed_data/chr1`,...,`shendure/processed_data/chr22`, each with 53 files containing fragment length and poisition information for each sample.

-## RegionsOfAmplicons (Directory)

-This directory contains files indicating the regions that each chromosome will be split into.
-The files (one per chromosome) indicate which of 10 regions each amplicon (from another dataset) falls into.
-To get the rough boundaries of each region, sort by region number and take the min and max of the "End" column.

-## RegionsOfAmpliconsLasso (Directory)

-Similar to RegionsOfAmplicons.
-This directory contains files indicating the regions that each chromosome will be split into, with regions being selected using a Lasso method (not described here).
-The files (one per chromosome) indicate which of 18-20 regions each amplicon (from another dataset) falls into.
-To get the rough boundaries of each region, sort by region number and take the min and max of the "End" column.

-## SraRunTable.txt

-__Directory : shendure__

-This is a text file containing the sample information about each sample pulled in `srr_download.sh` including disease status, gender, etc.

 ## process_region_dist.R

 __Directory : shendure__